Emberlynn-Loo/tp/docs/DeveloperGuide.md

 ### C.2 - Improve error handling for invalid commands

-Currently, the application displays a generic error message when an invalid such as `add attribute` is entered.
+Currently, the application displays a generic error message when an invalid command such as `add attribute` is entered.
 The current implementation returns the wrong error message and does not provide the user with enough information to correct the error.
 This enhancement aims to improve the error handling for invalid commands to provide more specific and helpful error messages to the user.

 * Proposed Enhancement:
   * Improve error handling for invalid commands by ensuring the correct error message is returned.